- About the Test

 How do students who receive a Certificate of Proficiency affect the dropout rate?

 Students who receive a Certificate of Proficiency are not recorded as dropouts on the California Longitudinal Pupil Achievement Data System (CALPADS) reports.
 Students earning a Certificate of Proficiency who sign out of high school are not coded as "graduates," but are coded as "completers" with school completions status "330 – Passed CHSPE."
 CHSPE may serve as an alternative to dropping out of school for students who intend to leave school prior to graduation or for students who have insufficient credits to graduate.

 How can a district access CHSPE results?

 A list of students who passed the CHSPE since April 2004 is available on the CHSPE Web site.
 In order to obtain a password that will allow a school district to access this Web site and download school district files, the district superintendent must designate a CHSPE District Contact by sending in the Superintendent's Designation of a District Contact Form (available on the CHSPE District Portal) and fax this form to Educational Data Systems (EDS).
 The fax number is 408-776-7696.
 EDS will provide the designated contact person with a password and downloading procedures through e-mail.

-How are the General Educational Development (GED) tests different from the CHSPE?
+How are the High School Equivalency (HSE) tests different from the CHSPE?

-To take the GED a person must be eighteen years old or, under certain circumstances, a seventeen-year-old may qualify.
-The GED tests measure a student’s knowledge in four content areas including: Reasoning through Language Arts, Mathematical Reasoning; Science; and Social Studies.
-The tests are given in English, Spanish, and French throughout the United States and in Canada.
-A High School Equivalency Certificate is issued.
-For more information on the GED, contact your local adult school, community college, or visit the GED Web site.
+In March of 2014, the CDE approved three tests that individuals may take to earn a California High School Equivalency Certificate.
+To take a HSE test a person must be eighteen years old or, under certain circumstances, a seventeen-year-old may qualify.
+The HSE tests measure a student’s knowledge in content areas including: English- language Arts, Mathematics; Science; and Social Studies.
+The tests are given in English and Spanish in various locations throughout the United States and in Canada.
+For more information on the HSE tests, contact your local adult school, community college, or visit CDE Web Site.

 What are my options if I do not pass the CHSPE?